Branth1/Project3/README.md

 https://github.com/Branth1/Project3
 ## Description

-This is a study of the data collected by the United States Geological Survey group (USGS) from January 01 2010 through February 22, 2020.
+This is a study of the data collected by the United States Geological Survey group (USGS) from January 01, 2010 through February 22, 2020.
 All seismic data being observed has been filtered with a minimum magnitude of 2.5.

 The USGS collects a wide range of data on earthquakes, faults and crustal deformation to increase our understanding of earthquake source processes, occurrence, and effects; and synthesize this knowledge into probabilistic seismic hazard assessments, aftershock forecasts, and ground-shaking scenarios for anticipated major earthquakes.

 The data sets being studied and compared are the magnitudes compared to time and location.
-The following analysis will look at the data from first a wide range pacific ocean view coordinate with a coordinate window:
+The following analysis will look at the data from first a wide range Pacific Ocean view coordinate with a coordinate window:

 longitude range (-152.93 to -115.66) and latitude range (33.45 to 56.47).

-This is followed by a focus on the affects measured in April 2015 and concluded with a focus on the divergent and transform tendencies as seen around the juan de fuca plate.
+This is followed by a focus on the affects measured in April 2015 and concluded with a focus on the divergent and transform tendencies as seen around the Juan De Fuca Plate.
 This coordinate window is:

 longitude range (-135 to -115) and latitude range (40 to 55).